xGOBx/DevExchange-Showcase/ReadMe.md

-# Software Engineering Internship Project Showcase
+# Dev-Exchange Showcase (Software Engineering Internship Project)

 This is a showcase repository for the project I completed during my Software Engineering internship.
 There are several branches in this repository to demonstrate my skills in various aspects of this project and software engineering in general: